Marketing Campaign Cost, Efficiency & Break-Even Analysis Center

 What is the Break-Even Point?

-The Break-Even Point in this context tells you the minimum number of conversions (e.g., sales, leads) your campaign needs to achieve to cover all its costs.
-Reaching this point means you haven't lost money; exceeding it means you're generating profit from the campaign.
+The Break-Even Point in this context tells you the minimum number of conversions (e.g., sales, leads with assigned value) your campaign needs to achieve for its generated value to equal its total costs.
+Reaching this point means you haven't lost money (ROI is 0%); exceeding it means you're generating profit from the campaign.

-Using these metrics alongside your ROI can give you a more comprehensive understanding of your campaign's performance, especially for brand awareness or traffic-driving objectives, and help in setting realistic targets.
+Using these metrics alongside your main ROI calculation (which focuses on the overall return from conversions) gives you a more comprehensive understanding of your campaign's performance.
+These efficiency metrics are especially useful for brand awareness or traffic-driving objectives and help in setting realistic targets for future campaigns.

-Looking for overall ROI?
+Looking for overall campaign ROI?
 Calculate your Return on Investment here →